Is Surrogacy Legal in Iowa?

 Are There Options for Unmarried Intended Parents in the state of Iowa?

 As noted above, if intended parents are both related to the child, they can both be placed on the birth certificate relatively easily after post-birth orders are obtained.
 If both intended parents are not related to the child, a step-parent adoption procedure will need to be completed to place the non-genetic parent on the birth certificate.
 If neither intended parent is a genetic parent, then a standard adoption must be pursued to establish their legal parentage.
 Occasionally, for those individuals who are not Iowa residents, the state law in their state of residence is more favorable, and can be used to obtain a birth certificate with both intended parents.

 Whose names go on the birth certificate in Iowa?

 An Iowa Supreme Court case on the issue has ruled that both parents must be listed on the birth certificate, regardless of gender.
 Iowa does offer “parent and parent” designations, if selected during an adoption or on the birth certificate worksheet.

 International same-sex couples can receive a birth certificate that names the biologically related parent and the gestational surrogate as parents.
 It is also possible to receive a certificate which places only the genetic parent on the birth certificate.
 To place the non-biological parent on the birth certificate, the non-biological parent will have to obtain a court order naming the non-biological parent as a parent and instructing the IDPH to change the birth certificate, either in Iowa or elsewhere.
 It is also possible they can receive a legal parental designation solely based on the child being born in Iowa.

 Egg Donation Law

 There are no laws dictating the rights to sperm or eggs used in a surrogacy arrangement.

-State law information verified by the following (ART) Assisted Reproductive Law attorney licensed in Iowa*
+State law information verified by the following (ART) Assisted Reproductive Law attorneys licensed in Iowa*.